delightio/delight.ios/README.md

 ### Saving to Photo Album ###

 If you would like the video to be copied to the user's Photo Album after each recording, call `[Delight setSavesToPhotoAlbum:YES]`.
 By default the video is not copied.

+### Recording the Camera ###

+The front-facing camera can be recorded by calling `[Delight setRecordsCamera:YES]`.
+The camera recording will be uploaded along with the screen recording, and saved to the photo album if the `[Delight savesToPhotoAlbum]` option is enabled.
+Due to camera initialization the length of the camera recording may be slightly shorter than the length of the screen capture recording.

+### Usability Test Mode ###

+Usability test mode is a special mode where recording does not start automatically at the start of each session.
+Instead, the user must shake the device to start recording.
+An alert view will appear to confirm and allow the user to enter a short description of the test.
+To stop recording, the user must either shake the device again or press the home button.

+To turn on usability test mode, call `[Delight setUsabilityTestEnabled:YES]` before `[Delight startWithAppToken:]`.

 Private Views
 -------------